-- a.
-Received before a notary public in Malta OR before any public officer so authorised; AND - b.
-It is in relation to a debt that is certain, liquid and due and does not consist in the performance of an act. - These contracts can be executed without the need to obtain judicial acknowledgement of the debt by the Courts. - There must be an element of public faith by a notary/public officer - Contracts of Loan Cremona vs. Mixter (FHCC)(1979)

-These are executive titles - most of which will usually contain an expression where the debt is certain, liquid and due in favour of Y.

-- Contracts of Overdraft: Not all create an executive title debt can never be truly certain.
-For debt to be 'actual', the bank would have to institute court action to seek judicial recognition of the actual amount due. - Contracts of Emphyteusis: These are executive titles as the ground rent is stated - Private Writing: Where debt is acknowledged in the private writing, this is NOT an executive title
+a.
+Received before a notary public in Malta OR before any public officer so authorised; AND b.
+It is in relation to a debt that is certain, liquid and due and does not consist in the performance of an act. - These contracts can be executed without the need to obtain judicial acknowledgement of the debt by the Courts. - There must be an element of public faith by a notary/public officer - Contracts of Loan - Cremona vs. Mixter (FHCC)(1979) These are executive titles - most of which will usually contain an expression where the debt is certain, liquid and due in favour of Y. Contracts of Overdraft: Not all create an executive title - debt can never be truly certain.
+For debt to be 'actual', the bank would have to institute court action to seek judicial recognition of the actual amount due.
+Contracts of Emphyteusis: These are executive titles as the ground rent is stated Performance of an Act: If a person binds himself, by means of a contract, to the performance of an act, that contract may not be considered to be an executive title unless one seeks enforcement through the courts Private Writing: Where debt is acknowledged in the private writing NOT an executive title

-3. TAXED BILLS OF JUDICIAL FEES AND DISBURSEMENTS

-Taxed bills of judicial fees and disbursements due to lawyers and other persons involved in the lawsuit, unless such taxed bills are impugned according to law.
+3. TAXED BILLS OF JUDICIAL FEES AND DISBURSEMENTS Taxed bills of judicial fees and disbursements due to lawyers and other persons involved in the lawsuit, unless such taxed bills are impugned according to law.